The-Back-Room/The-Back-Room.github.io/docs/Comics/nsfw/ranma-12.md

 >
 > ℹ️ By accessing these comics, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
 The creators of these comics are not responsible for any misuse or inappropriate distribution of the content provided.
 Please read and share these comics responsibly and respect the rights of others.

+The comics listed here are based off of the popular Ranma 1/2 series created by Rumiko Takahashi.
+These doujinshi explore various adult themes and fetishes, and are created by independent artists and writers.
+Enjoy responsibly!

+---

 <div class="gallery text-delta">
   <div class="gallery-item">